blacklanternsecurity/bbot/README.md

 # web spider (search for emails, etc.)
 bbot -m httpx -c web_spider_distance=2 -t www.evicorp.com
 ~~~

+#### Notes

+Running a BBOT scan is as simple as specifying a target and a list of modules.

+There is **one module**, however, that's **especially important**, and that's `httpx`.
+BBOT's `httpx` module is the core of its web capability and used heavily by other modules. `httpx` is responsible for visiting webpages and verifying the validity of URLS.
+For this reason, if you want to run any web-related module, e.g. `wappalyzer`, `gowitness`, `nuclei`, etc., you'll need to enable `httpx` as well.

+`httpx` is especially powerful because it enables other BBOT modules (like `excavate`) to passively parse web pages for goodies like cleartext passwords, emails, subdomains, etc.

 ## Using BBOT as a Python library
 ~~~python